alephium/ralph-example/liquid-staking/README.md

 # Alephium Liquid Staking Reward System

-A reward system implementation for liquid staking on Alephium blockchain, featuring time-weighted rewards, performance multipliers, and compound rewards.
+A reward system implementation for liquid staking on Alephium blockchain with time-weighted rewards and performance multipliers.

 ## Features